Wentworth Institute of Technology

-Wentworth Institute of Technology (WIT) is a private university in Boston, Massachusetts.
+Wentworth Institute of Technology (WIT) is a private university in Boston, Massachusetts, United States.
 Wentworth was founded in 1904 and offers career-focused education through 22 bachelor's degree programs as well as 11 master's degrees.

 History

-In 1903, Boston businessman Arioch Wentworth donated the majority of his estate, estimated at $7 million, to found an industrial school within Boston.
+In 1903, Boston marble supplier and landlord Arioch Wentworth donated the majority of his estate, estimated at $7 million, to found an industrial school within Boston.
 A board of seven directors incorporated Wentworth Institute on April 5, 1904, as a school "to furnish education in the mechanical arts".
 The directors spent several years investigating the educational needs of the community, increased the endowment, and reached a settlement with Wentworth's daughter, who had contested his will.
 Frederick Atherton was Trustee Secretary.
 The campus was established in Boston's Back Bay Fens and Arthur L. Williston was the first principal of the college.